asyncapi/website/pages/docs/concepts/asyncapi-document/securing-operations.md

 - The security requirements specified at the server level are enforced consistently across the entire asyncapi document.

-- There may be situations where certain operations within specific channels require different security measures than the default server-level settings.

-- To accommodate such scenarios, AsyncAPI allows you to use the security property at the operation level.
+There may be situations where certain operations within specific channels require different security measures than the default server-level settings.
+To accommodate for such scenarios, AsyncAPI document allows you to use the `security` property at the `operation` level.

-- By using the security property at the operation level, you can override the default server-level security and define unique security requirements for individual operations.

-- Gives the flexibility to tailor the security measures to the specific needs of each operation, even if they differ from the broader server-level settings.
+By using the `security` property at the `operation` level, you can override the default server-level security and define unique security requirements for individual operations.
+Thereby also giving you the flexibility to tailor the security measures to the specific needs of each operation, even if they differ from the broader server-level settings.

-- When you include the security property at the operation level, it takes precedence over the server-level security settings for that particular operation.

-- The security measures specified at the operation level will be applied instead of the default server-level security.

 ## Specifying Security Requirement